PGY1 Pharmacy

 The Chickasaw Nation PGY1 Pharmacy Residency Program offers two positions each year within an award-winning tribal health system dedicated to quality, compassion and community.
 Located in south-central Oklahoma, this ASHP-accredited program provides advanced clinical training while nurturing professional growth and cultural awareness.

-As part of the Chickasaw Nation Department of Health (CNDH), you’ll join a collaborative team of pharmacists, nurses and physicians committed to enhancing the overall quality of life of the communities we serve.
+As part of the Chickasaw Nation Department of Health (CNDH), you will join a collaborative team of pharmacists, nurses and physicians committed to enhancing the overall quality of life of the communities we serve.
 Here, curiosity sparks innovation, collaboration shapes practice and belonging drives excellence.

 Program Highlights